Family Medicine – Temecula

 Graduates of medical schools outside the United States must have the following:

 - Educational Commission for Foreign Medical Graduates (ECFMG) Certificate before starting residency orientation

-- A graduation date prior to April 1 of the application year
+- A graduation date prior to April 1 of the planned year for beginning residency training

 What to Expect on Interview Day

 - Please Note: due to the COVID-19 pandemic, all granted interviews will be conducted virtually

 - Approximately 5 interviews lasting 20 minutes each